rainjs/rainjs/doc/source/server/component_descriptor.rst

 - id - this is the module identifier
 - version - this is the current module version
 - type - ``component`` (default value) or ``container``.
 This field is optional.
+- needsAuthentication - indicates if the component with all its views needs the user to be authenticated in order for it to be displayed.
+The default value is ``false``.

 ----------------
 Views definition